-Table 7.2.1 Trouble shooting for heat flux sensors with BLK - GLD stickers
+Table 7.2.1 Trouble shooting for heat flux sensors with BLK - GLD stickers.

-General Inspect the quality of application / installation.
+- General Inspect the quality of application / installation.
 Inspect the sticker surface for any damage or stains like grease or dirt.
 Inspect if there are any air pockets between the sticker, sensor and surface.
-Check if the sensor wires are properly attached to the data logger.
-Check the condition of the wires.
-Grease or dirt on BLK surface Gently clean with a soft cloth, like an anti-static or microfiber cloth, and demineralised water.
+Grease or dirt Contly close with a coft cloth like an anti-static or microfiber cloth, and 0.0000 0.
+0 Gently clean with a soft cloth, like an anti-static or microfiber cloth, and on BLK surface demineralised water.
 Avoid IPA or acetone as it will remove the black coating.
 Wear powderless gloves during cleaning.
-Grease or dirt on GLD surface Gently clean with a soft cloth, like an anti-static or microfiber cloth, and IPA or acetone.
+Grease or dirt Gently clean with a soft cloth, like an anti-static or microfiber cloth, and IPA or on GLD surface acetone.
 Avoid touching the sticker surface with anything other than a soft cloth as it highly prone to scratching.
 Wear powderless gloves during cleaning.
-The sensor signal has the wrong polarity Check if the sticker is applied to the correct side of the sensor.
-See the application steps in table 4.1.1 or the installation movie on our YouTube channel for more information.
-Polarity issues may also be solved in post-processing of data.
-Issues with sensor signal See sensor manuals for help on trouble shooting with the sensor signal.
-A good start is to measure the electrical resistance of the sensor.
-Close to 1 Ohm indicates a short-circuit, more than 1 M Ω indicates a wire or sensor failure.
+The sensor Check if the sticker is applied to the correct side of the sensor. signal has the wrong polarity Do not remove stickers that are already installed.
+In general polarity issues may be solved - in post-processing of data (reverse the sign in the program) - disconnection the sensor from its mounting and reversing its position (not possible if a sticker has already been applied to the sensor surface) - by reversal of the connection of [+] and [-] heat flux sensor output wires at the data acquisition.
+Issues with See sensor manuals for help on trouble shooting with the sensor signal.
+A good sensor signal start is to measure the electrical resistance of the sensor.
+Close to 1 Ohm indicates a short-circuit, more than 1 $\mbox{M}\Omega$ indicates a wire or sensor failure.